-A project to raise awareness of melanoma and other types of skin cancer
+A foundation organising projects to raise awareness of melanoma and other types of skin cancer

 Each year, 2 to 3 million non-melanoma cancer patients, and 132,000 melanoma patients, are diagnosed globally.When prevention fails, catching skin cancer early is crucial and highly treatable.
 Taking note of changes on your skin is key – Make sure you spot the dot!